denglab/SeqSero2/README.md

     -d <string> (output directory name, if not set, the output directory would be 'SeqSero_result_'+time stamp+one random number)

     -c <flag> (if '-c' was flagged, SeqSero2 will only output serotype prediction without the directory containing log files)

+    --check           <flag>: use '--check' flag to check the required dependencies
+    -v, --version     show program's version number and exit

 # Examples